• Home

 The LTVCA is one of the 36 Conservation Authorities in Ontario.
 It has jurisdiction over watersheds of all streams draining into the Thames River from Delaware to Lake St. Clair.
 The Southern boundary includes the watersheds of streams draining into Lake Erie, from the Talbot Creek watershed in the east, to the Two Creeks watershed in the west.
 Total area 3,275 square kilometres (1,264 square miles) and is home to 99,401 people.
 There are 10 member municipalities.

-Public Consultation and Bid Opportunities
+Public Consultation and Bids

 Facebook